top of page

 Chartered Senior Psychologist & Associate.

 Brendan is a chartered counselling psychologist and in 2019 was made a Fellow of the Psychological Society of Ireland in recognition of his contribution to psychology within Irish Society.
 Brendan has over twenty years clinical experience working in the public health sector.
 He is an adjunct lecturer at the University of Galway within the doctoral training programme in clinical psychology since 2007.
 Brendan also leads on in-service training programmes for psychologists within the public sector and has been an invited speaker at the American Psychological Society and at Tedx events.
 He has a life long commitment to increasing access to evidence based therapies.
 Brendan has expertise in assessment, formulation and intervention with a broad range of mental health issues.
 These include:mood and anxiety; the impact of trauma; psychosis; and personality disturbance.
 His work affirms LGBT+ and neurodiverse identities and communities.
-Brendan currently works with adult clients at My Psychology.
+Brendan currently works with adult clients at My Psychology Ireland.

-Abidemi Samuel
+Dr Abidemi Samuel

 Counselling Psychologist & Associate